stared/stared.github.io/content/text-components/me.md

 /[pjɔtr](https://en.wiktionary.org/wiki/Piotr) [ˈmig.daw](https://en.wiktionary.org/wiki/migda%C5%82)/ -
 a curious being, doctor of sorcery.

 **Professionally:** I provide consulting and contract services in AI (focusing on user-facing applications), quantum computing, data visualization, and related technologies.
+Right now, I develop ggPrompt at [Quesma](https://quesma.com/) - upload your CSV, write a prompt, and get a journal-worthy chart.

 **Previously:**
 Co-founder & CTO of [Quantum Flytrap](https://quantumflytrap.com/),
 deep learning consultant, data viz specialist, quantum physics PhD.
 More in [my resume](/resume).

 **Personally:**
-I dance balfolk and fusion.
-I do weekly sauna rituals, among trees, ponds and streams.
+I dance balfolk, fusion and Zouk.
+I do sauna rituals, among trees, ponds and streams.
 A bit more on my journey in [this post](/blog/2021/09/embodiment-for-nerds).
 I massage to release emotional tensions, see more at [Kwantowy Dotyk](https://www.facebook.com/KwantowyDotyk/).